DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 **Data Level Metadata**

 The IBM SPSS Statistics software can create embedded documentation for the dataset.
 Data files in the software contain embedded metadata that describes and defines the data in the file.
-This data level metadatacan be exported.
+This data level metadata can be exported.

 The most important metadata for SPSS data includes: